Powerlearnproject/se-day1-assignment-AlmaCy68/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt
+"Talk about industrialization"
+Improved prompt
+"Highlight the benefits of th fifth industrial revolution in regard to the innovations that come with it and how Sustainable technology has impacted the Greenhouse emmisions" why improved prompt is more effective
+a) spacificity- fifth industrial revelotion instead of industrialization
+b) Clarity-Sustainable technology as the area of focus
+c) Conciseness- as much as it is detailed, it goes straight to the ppoint
+d) Relevance- it talks about greenhouse emmisions which is a real-world effect in the current world.